We’re proud to have played a part in making court judgments and tribunal decisions more open and accessible

 We worked with The National Archives, one of the world’s leading digital archives, to create a new service to host court judgments and tribunal decisions in England and Wales

-A multidisciplinary team from dxw worked with National Archives (TNA) staff to create a new digital service to take over the uploading, storing and distribution of court judgments and tribunal decisions.
+We’ve been working with The National Archives (TNA) to launch and iterate a new digital service for the uploading, storing, and distribution of court judgments and tribunal decisions.

 Outcome

-We got the new Find Case Law service up and running within 3 months, a strict deadline we needed to meet when the existing contract expired.
-When the site went live, it meant the public were able to view, browse and search court judgments and some tribunal decisions.
+We got the new Find Case Law service up and running within a strict 3 month deadline.
+When the site went live, it meant anyone with an interest could view, browse, and search court judgments and tribunal decisions.

 “The launch of the new judgments service at The National Archives is a hugely significant step for open justice.
 For the first time, the retention and preservation of judgments from courts and tribunals in England and Wales is guaranteed under primary legislation, as is the right for the public to obtain access to these documents.“